DracoR22/handi-cat_wallet-tracker/README.md

   pnpm start
 ```

-10. That's it! now your local version of Handi Cat is ready, you can also fill the other environment variables to setup an RPC of your choice
+10. That's it! now your local version of Handi Cat is ready to use.

 <p align="center"><img src="./showcase/cli-pic.png" width="95%" alt="Screenshot of bot succesfully running"/></>